 - In all learning environments, two things are crucial to student success.
 First, students should have a strong rapport with the teacher.
 Without this connection, studying for standardized tests becomes another chore.
 Second, students should use materials prepared by the company which makes the test, NOT the company offering the prep.
 This ensures students are practicing with actual test questions.
 It’s analogous to sports: soccer players will improve if practicing on a basketball court, but not as much as they would if practicing on a soccer field!

-- Remember, students who practice under test conditions will do better on test day than students who don't.
-Similar to the example above, a soccer player who needs to play a 60-minute game would not benefit as much by scrimmaging for only 15-minutes, whereas a 60-minute scrimmage would be VERY helpful!
+- Remember, students who practice under test conditions will do better on test day than students who don’t.
+Similar to the example above, a soccer player who needs to play a 60-minute game would not benefit as much by scrimmaging for only 15 minutes, whereas playing in a 60-minute scrimmage would be VERY helpful!

 - Depends on who you ask and where their starting point is!

 - Some companies issue a practice test, and then judge improvement based on that score as the starting point.
 This method allows companies to market score increases of 300+ points.
-But if the practice test they offer is not made by the test-maker, it's not a valid comparison.
+But if the practice test they offer is not made by the maker of the test, it’s not a valid comparison.

 - The most objective way to judge SAT progress is to compare an actual PSAT or SAT test score (before prepping) to an actual test score (after prepping).
 Though the ACT offers a pre-test, known as PLAN, most schools are not yet offering it.
 Students would have to take an actual ACT prior to prepping to judge progress accurately.

-- Nothing can replicate the stress related to sitting in a big room with hundreds of other test takers, so it's important to use genuine test scores for comparison.
-When using this method, most students only go up 30 points on the SAT and 1 point on the ACT.
+- Nothing can replicate the stress related to sitting in a big room with hundreds of other test takers, so it’s important to use genuine test scores for comparison.
+Nationwide, most students only go up 30 points on the SAT and 1 point on the ACT.
 If a more-than-average increase is needed, then so is more-than-average studying!